 Click Accept to allow Power BI to access your Google Analytics data.

-This content pack requires you to have a Google Analytics account.
+To connect from Power BI, you need to have a Google Analytics account.
 Other Google accounts that do not have a Google Analytics account connected to it will see an authentication error.

 Credentials If you have multiple Google accounts, please use an incognito or an in-private broswer window during connection to ensure the correct account is used.

 If you're getting an error indicating your credentials are invalid however you were able to sign into Google, please confirm you have a Google Analytics account.

 Parameters Unique names are currently required for the parameters.
 If you see an error indicating the value you selected is duplicated, please select another value or change the names in Google Analytics to make them unique.
 We're actively working to improve this.